Feat-FeAR/logSpace/content/docs/biophysics/markov_1.md

 What we obtained here is a particular _realization_ of the Markov random process defined by \\(\bm{P}\\), being just one among the infinite possible chains.
 By running the simulation again, it is extremely unlikely to get the same sequence of states (without using fixed-seeded pseudo-random numbers).
-And by "very unlikely" I mean much more unlikely than Torino winning the league.
-What we would get instead would be a new realization, absolutely different from the previous one, but still similar to it, in that it would be based on the same transition probabilities between states (having been generated from the same transition matrix).
+And by "extremely unlikely" I mean much more unlikely than Torino winning the league.
+Instead, a new realization would be obtained, absolutely different from the previous one, but still similar to it in its overall structure, since it is based on the same transition probabilities between states (having been generated from the same transition matrix).